Selamat Datang / Welcome to the Indonesian Portal

 Map of Indonesia

-As the third largest democracy, Indonesia is a presidential republic with an elected legislature.
-It has 38 provinces, of which nine have special status.
-The country's capital, Jakarta, is the world's second-most populous urban area.
-Indonesia shares land borders with Papua New Guinea, East Timor, and the eastern part of Malaysia, as well as maritime borders with Singapore, Vietnam, Thailand, the Philippines, Australia, Palau, and India.
-Despite its large population and densely populated regions, Indonesia has vast areas of wilderness that support the world's second highest level of biodiversity.
+Indonesia is a presidential republic with an elected legislature.
+It has 38 provinces, of which nine have special autonomous status.
+The country's largest city, Jakarta, is the world's second-most-populous urban area.
+Indonesia shares land borders with Papua New Guinea, East Timor, and the eastern part of Malaysia, as well as maritime borders with Singapore, Peninsula Malaysia, Vietnam, Thailand, the Philippines, Australia, Palau, and India.
+Despite its large population and densely populated regions, Indonesia has vast areas of wilderness that support one of the world's highest levels of biodiversity.

 Refresh with new selections below (purge)